keybase/book-content/06-wallet/00-index.md

 Once you’ve added another trustline, such as `USD: anchorusd.com`, you can convert Lumens (or other currencies) to this new currency when you send funds to someone else on Keybase.
 Once you have another currency in your wallet, you can also send that.

-You can remove trustlines in the same way, from “Manage trustlines.”
+You can remove trustlines in the same way with “Manage trustlines.”
 But you can’t remove all trustlines for which you have currency in your wallet.
 For example, if you have USD in your wallet, you can’t remove all trustlines for USD.

 ### Using other currencies
-Once you have trustiness set up, you can send other currencies to other people on Keybase.
+Once you have trustlines set up, you can send other currencies to other people on Keybase.
 To do so:
 1. Go to Wallet.
 2. Select Send.
 3. Select To a Keybase user.
 4. Select your recipient’s username.
-5. Select Change and choose your currency.
+5. Select Change, then choose your currency.
 6. Enter your amount, add an encrypted note, or a public memo.
 6. If everything looks right to you, select Send.

 If your recipient has a trustline for other currencies, Keybase will let you know that this person accepts funds other than Lumens.

 You can also exchange Lumens into other currencies outside of  Keybase.
 To do so, you’ll need your Stellar address and secret key.
-Or, you can choose To a Stellar address or To one of your other Stellar accounts from the Send button.

 ## About Stellar
  We love Stellar for a couple reasons.
 One is that [Keybase is funded by the Stellar Development Foundation](https://keybase.io/blog/keybase-stellar).
 And two is that we think Stellar is actually a great decentralized, open-source, multi-currency network.
 Unlike most others, Stellar supports global transactions and automatically converts Lumens into whatever currency you prefer.